aaronseanph/tmr-cli/README.md

 ## Node.js Cron Runner

-This project includes a Node.js wrapper that uses `node-cron` to automatically run `./tmr app:check-new-slots` every hour.
+This project includes a Node.js wrapper that uses `node-cron` to automatically run `php tmr app:check-new-slots` every hour.
 The runner executes the command immediately on startup and then schedules it to run at the top of every hour.

 ### Installation